sfeir-open-source/sfeir-school-theme/demo/web_modules/sfeir-school-theme/README.md

     -   With `small` : size is `24px`
     -   With `big` : size is `96px`
 -   You can define your own custom size using html custom properties in the style of image (see example after) : `--icon-size`
 -   By default, the color of icons follow the mode of presentation (school (green) or institute (blue)).
-You can add your custom color using custom properties in the style of image (see example after) : `--icon-color`
+You can add your custom colors using custom properties in the style of image (see example after) : `--icon-color`

 ```md
 ## Use Feathers icons